mattermost/mattermost-developer-documentation/site/content/integrate/apps/interactivity/dynamic-form-example/_index.md

 ---
-title: "Interacting with Forms"
+title: "Dynamic Form Example"
-heading: "Interacting with Forms"
+heading: "Dynamic Form Example"
 description: "This guide explains how to provide dynamic values to forms, as well as how to show a new or modified form upon submission"
 weight: 5
 ---